mariella725/Tip-Calculator-for-iOS/README.md

 ## Notes

 The Tip Calculator was easy to complete.
-However, I tried to complete the additional excersies, but had a very hard time doing so without any instruction.
-I wasn't sure how to manuever through certain things and I definitely need some help.
+However, I tried to complete the additional excersies, but had a very hard time doing so without the detailed instruction that was given for completing the requirements.
+I wasn't sure how to manuever through and use certain things and I definitely need some help.
 Hopefully, by the time this course is over, I'll be able to do all the additional tasks.

 ## License